-Research for this paper was funded in part by the National Science Foundation of the United States, grant SES-0851414 International Integrated Microdata Series (IPUMS-International).
-The authors gratefully acknowledge the statistical offices that provided the underlying microdata making this research possible: National Institute of Statistics and Demography, Burkina Faso; Central Bureau of Census and Population Studies, Cameroon; Ghana Statistical Services, Ghana; National Statistics Directorate, Guinea; National Bureau of Statistics, Kenya; Institute of Statistics and Geo-Information Systems, Liberia; National Statistical Office, Malawi; National Directorate of Statistics and Informatics, Mali; Department of Statistics, Morocco; National Bureau of Statistics, Nigeria; National Population Commission, Nigeria; National Agency of Statistics and Demography, Senegal; Statistics South Africa, South Africa; Bureau of Statistics, Tanzania; Bureau of Statistics, Uganda; and Central Statistics Office, Zambia.
-The authors alone are solely responsible for errors.
+1Research for this paper was funded in part by the National Science Foundation of the United States, grant SES-0851414 International Integrated Microdata Series (IPUMS-International).
+The authors wish to acknowledge the statistical offices that provided the underlying data making this research possible: National Institute of Statistics and Demography, Burkina Faso; Central Bureau of Census and Population Studies, Cameroon; Ghana Statistical Services, Ghana; National Statistics Directorate, Guinea; National Bureau of Statistics, Kenya; Institute of Statistics and Geo-Information Systems, Liberia; National Statistical Office, Malawi; National Directorate of Statistics and Informatics, Mali; Department of Statistics, Morocco; National Bureau of Statistics, Nigeria; National Population Commission, Nigeria; National Agency of Statistics and Demography, Senegal; Statistics South Africa, South Africa; Bureau of Statistics, Tanzania; Bureau of Statistics, Uganda; and Central Statistics Office, Zambia.
+The authors alone are solely responsible for errors of analysis and interpretation.